 No amount/estimate: (i) 15 June 2020, The Central Bank of Solomon Islands (CBSI) has reduced the cash reserve requirements (CRR) from 7.5% to 5% to ensure additional liquidity support; On 11 March 2021, CBSI decided to maintain its CRR at 5%; (ii) 15 June 2020, The bank has reduced its stock of Bokolo Bills, which are similar to Treasury Bills, but are issued by the central bank, to mop up excess liquidity in the financial system.

 |02 - Credit creation info_outline|

 |02A - Financial sector lending/funding info_outline|

-No amount/estimate: (i) April, The central bank has confirmed its commitment to continue maintaining an expansionary monetary policy stance; (ii) June 15, The bank also relaxed some commercial banks' Prudential Guidelines (No. 2) on asset classification and provisionsing and (No. 8) regarding disclosure of interest rates, fees, and charges [update].
+No amount/estimate: 15 June 2020, The bank also relaxed some commercial banks' Prudential Guidelines (No. 2) on asset classification and provisioning and (No. 8) regarding disclosure of interest rates, fees, and charges.

 |02C - Loan guarantees|

 No amount/estimate: May 2020, The central bank will be rolling out an export-import facility to assist businesses with opportunities for competitive financing.

 No amount/estimate: May 2020, The government is encouraging commercial banks to grant a 3- to 6-month grace period for all loan repayments.

 No amount/estimate: May 2020: (i) The government will use a fraction of the COVID-19 Bond on equity investments into Soltuna, Kolombangara Forest Products Limited, and Solomon Airlines; (ii) The stimulus package includes equity injections to government-owned companies.

 |05A - Health support||SBD1,200,000||USD146,285||